By Dana Kim, Crypto Markets Analyst

 -

 Ant Group: Perhaps the most emblematic case of China’s tightening regulatory grip, Ant Group’s anticipated IPO was abruptly suspended in late 2020 under government pressure.
-The fallout emphasized not only the risks foreign investors face but also the challenges for companies trying to navigate China’s ever-changing landscape.
+The fallout emphasized not only the risks foreign investors face but also the challenges for companies trying to navigate China’s ever-changing landscape, similar to challenges faced by frustrated Mt.
+Gox creditors.

 -